HugoGGuerrier/DJ_Bot/README.md

-# DJ Bot : A simple Discord Bot to play music in a guild.
+# DJ Bot : A simple Discord Bot to play music in a voice channel.

 ## Dependencies :